 AGROFORESTRY: AN ANCIENT INDIGENOUS TECHNOLOGY WITH WIDE MODERN APPEAL

-In 2016, Seed2Fork launched its first small-scale agroforestry ancestral practices in land stewardship, food systems, and culturally relevant farming for Black, Brown, Latinx, Indigenous, Native American, immigrant, and low-income communities.
-We realized that growing useful trees, shrubs, and plants together created a system in which each species benefits the others.
-These practices are environmental, social justice-oriented, and an integral thread woven into the fabric of how we farm throughout Skagit, Snohomish, King, and Pierce Counties.
+In 2016, Seed2Fork launched its first small-scale agroforestry ancestral practices focused on land stewardship and culturally relevant farming for Black, Brown, Latinx, Indigenous, Native American, immigrant, and low-income communities.
+We have found that growing useful trees, shrubs, and plants together creates a beneficial ecosystem for all species involved.
+These practices remain an integral part of how we farm throughout Skagit, Snohomish, King, and Pierce Counties.

 .png)